 Something completely different and trying to do multiple things at one role, it doesn’t work.
 You follow your project and try to make best use of it.
 That’s something which will really help and yes.

-Teresa: Okay.
+Theresa: Okay.
 Thank you.

 Lee: Yes, that’s excellent.

-Teresa: Some sound advice there for somebody looking to take that route definitely.
+Theresa: Some sound advice there for somebody looking to take that route definitely.

 Lee: I’ll tell you what.
 I mean there’s no chance me being a CTA anyway, by getting up at 5:00 AM and doing three hours of study.
 That’s commitment and that’s impressive.
 Yes, great tips.
 I’ll make sure I share this stuff, obviously the podcast itself when we put this out.
 We’ll make sure that we’ll point people on those tips, it’s brilliant.
 You have another question?

-Teresa: Yes, I suppose we’ll go back to your career because obviously I think we touched base on Wipro but you’ve done quite a lot more since then.
+Theresa: Yes, I suppose we’ll go back to your career because obviously I think we touched base on Wipro but you’ve done quite a lot more since then.
 Perhaps, you could talk to us about your time at Salesforce?